-CONTACT TIME: Theory (4) Due etical (2)
+CONTACT TIME: Theory (4)

 Practical (2)

+ASSESSMENT

 Course Mark: Theory: 50%

 Practicals: 25%

 Assignment: 25%

-Examination: $1 \times 3$ hour paper
+Examination: I x 3 hour paper

+Final Mark: Course Mark (40%) + Examination Mark (60%)

 SYLLABUS: This module provides students with the knowledge and skills required to manage and maintain estates and grounds to a high level of quality for a variety of contexts including amenity, sports, corporate and domestic use.
 The module forms an important part of developing and maintaining sustainable landscapes and sport and leisure facilities for the client and community.
-Upon completion of this module the student will be able to: Utilise the necessary knowledge and skills to manage a variety of turf grass and planting environments in various contexts.
+Upon completion of this module the student will be able to:

+Utilise the necessary knowledge and skills to manage a variety of turf grass and planting environments in various contexts.
 Students will further equip themselves with the skills and knowledge to identify and use appropriate horticultural equipment in a safe and environmentally responsible manner.

-ESTATE & GROUNDS MANAGEMENT IB (EGMBI0I)
+ESTATE & GROUNDS MANAGEMENT |B (EGMB101)

-CONTACT T ME: Theory (4)
+CONTACT TIME: ASSESSMENT Theory (4)

-ASSESSMENT -

 Course Mark: Theory: 50%

 Assignment: 50%

-Examination: I x 3 hour pape er
+Examination: I x 3 hour paper

-Examination: Final Mark: SYLLABUS:

-Course Mark (40%) + Examination Mark (60%)
+Final Mark: Course Mark (40%) + Examination Mark (60%)

-To equip the learner to maintain estates and grounds to a high level of quality for a variety of contexts including amenity, sports, corporate and domestic use.
+SYLLABUS: To equip the learner to maintain estates and grounds to a high level of quality for a variety of contexts including amenity, sports, corporate and domestic use.
 The module forms an important part of developing and maintaining sustainable landscapes for the client and community.

 Upon completion of this module the student will be able to:

-Demonstrate knowledge of arboriculture practise including primary felling and

-- stumping procedures and fundamental tree pruning techniques - Demonstrate knowledge of the nature and significance of tree audits and valuations for amenity and estate work. - Demonstrate knowledge of trees and the law (Removal of IAP's and public liability issues) - Demonstrate knowledge of troubleshooting in terms of identification of problematic trees (invasive root systems, overhanging branches) and optimal tree selection and placement for amenity and estate and grounds use - Demonstrate the ability to maintain and practise general care of shrubberies, hedges and annual and perennial flower beds through appropriate pruning and weeding techniques - Demonstrate knowledge routine monthly estate maintenance tasks and programming techniques. - Demonstrate knowledge Safety, Health, Environment and Risk management (Procedures and protocols.
+- Demonstrate knowledge of arboriculture practise including primary felling and stumping procedures and fundamental tree pruning techniques - Demonstrate knowledge of the nature and significance of tree audits and valuations for amenity and estate work. - Demonstrate knowledge of trees and the law (Removal of IAP's and public liability issues) - Demonstrate knowledge of troubleshooting in terms of identification of problematic trees (invasive root systems, overhanging branches) and optimal tree selection and placement for amenity and estate and grounds use - Demonstrate the ability to maintain and practise general care of shrubberies, hedges and annual and perennial flower beds through appropriate pruning and weeding techniques - Demonstrate knowledge routine monthly estate maintenance tasks and programming techniques. - Demonstrate knowledge Safety, Health, Environment and Risk management (Procedures and protocols.
 Safe use of hand and power equipment, Use of Personal Protective Equipment) - Identification, safe use and handling of hand tools and small plant for a variety of horticultural operations (cultivation, mowing and pruning)